 For views of the castle itself, the Suffolk Wildlife Trust nature reserve which surrounds the Castle and encompasses the mere is made up of wet meadows that are home to migrating birds such as marsh marigolds, delicate ragged-robin, and lady’s smock.
 This spot is considered by many to be the best view in inland Suffolk, so definitely one to capture in your Insta stories and feed.

 Arguably one of the prettiest villages on The Suffolk Coast, Orford is packed with spots that are sure to gain you some love on Instagram.
 Arrive early morning and walk along the ten-mile shingle spit, made up of marsh, lagoons and waterways before heading back into the village to wander through the pretty lanes and streets.
-Stop in at Pinneys for fresh fish and locally caught oysters (although insta-worthy) and pay a visit to Pump Street Bakery for mouthwatering cakes and pastries, artisan chocolate and freshly ground coffee, remembering to capture the experience on camera.
+Stop in at Pinneys for fresh fish and locally caught oysters and take a photo outside the pink walls of Pump Street Bakery.

 8. Covehithe Beach